The Providence Preservation Society’s

 About the Festival of Historic Houses

-Now in its 38th year, PPS’s Festival of Historic Houses offers visitors a rare opportunity to step inside more than one dozen private homes, buildings and gardens, showcasing contemporary living in historic spaces.
+Now in its 38th year, PPS’s Festival of Historic Houses offers visitors a rare opportunity to step inside more than one dozen private homes, showcasing contemporary living in historic spaces.

 This year’s Festival highlights the Upper Elmwood Historic District, centered by Princeton Avenue.
-The neighborhood offers stunning architecture from one of Providence’s greatest growth periods in the late nineteenth and early twentieth centuries, and has reemerged recently as a sought-after locale for home and business owners alike.
+The neighborhood offers stunning architecture from one of Providence’s greatest growth periods in the late nineteenth and early twentieth centuries, and is both a vibrant and diverse community due to its long history as a portal for immigration.

 Providence, Rhode Island, was hailed by the New York Times in its January 52 Places to Go in 2016 list.
 It is the largest city in the smallest state, and the third-largest city in the New England region after Boston and Worcester.
 It is centrally located three hours from New York and one hour from Boston.